Emmanuel NEGRIER

 The 5 most representative works

-• The End of National Cultures, Paris: La Découverte (with L. Bonet), 2008, translated into Italian (Armando Editore, 2010) and Turkish (Bilgi University Press, 2015)
+• The End of National Cultures, Paris: La Découverte (with L. Bonet), 2008; translated into Italian (Armando Editore, 2010) and Turkish (Bilgi University Press, 2015)

-• World music and its audience(s).
+• World Music and Its Audiences.
 Marseille: Le Mot et le Reste, 2014

 The 5 most representative articles

-• "Metropolitan solidarity put to the test by politics.
-A dual comparison between France and Spain," Sociologie et sociétés, vol. xlv, no. 2, fall 2013, pp. 269-292 (with M. Tomas)
+• “Metropolitan Solidarity Put to the Test by Policy: A Comparative Study of France and Spain,” Sociology and Societies, vol. XLV, no. 2, Fall 2013, pp. 269–292 (with M. Tomas)

-• "Le Pen and the People: Geopolitics of the National Front Vote in Languedoc-Roussillon," Pôle Sud No. 37, pp. 153-164, 2012
+• “Le Pen and the People: The Geopolitics of the FN Vote in Languedoc-Roussillon,” Pôle Sud No. 37, pp. 153–164, 2012

-• "Cultural Policies in Spain.
-Processes and Dialectics," Cultural Trends, Vol. 19, No. 1-2, 2010, pp. 41-52 (with Lluís Bonet)
+• “Cultural Policies in Spain: Processes and Dialectics,” Cultural Trends, Vol. 19, No. 1–2, 2010, pp. 41–52 (with Lluís Bonet)

-• "Cultural Policies: France and Southern Europe," Política y Sociedad vol. 44, no. 3, 2007, pp. 54-70
+• “Cultural Policies: France and Southern Europe,” Política y Sociedad, vol. 44, no. 3, 2007, pp. 54–70

 • “Political Rescaling and Municipal Cultural Public Policies: A Comparison of France and Québec,” International Journal of Urban and Regional Research, Vol. 31, No. 1, 2007, pp. 128–145 (with J.P.
 Colin and S. Breux)